Blue Light Facts: Is Blue Light Bad For Your Eyes?

 So, is all blue light bad for you?
 Why not block all blue light, all the time?

-In fact, something called light therapy is used to treat seasonal affective disorder (SAD) a type of depression that’s related to changes in seasons, with symptoms usually beginning in the fall and continuing through winter.
+In fact, the application of controlled levels of blue light is sometimes used to treat a condition called seasonal affective disorder (SAD).
+This is a type of depression that’s related to changes in seasons, with symptoms usually beginning in the fall and continuing through winter.

-Also, blue light is very important in regulating circadian rhythm the body's natural wakefulness and sleep cycle.
+Also, blue light is very important in regulating circadian rhythm — our natural wakefulness and sleep cycle.
 Exposure to blue light during daytime hours helps maintain a healthful circadian rhythm.

-These filters are available for smartphones, tablets, and computer screens and prevent significant amounts of blue light emitted from these devices from reaching your eyes without affecting the visibility of the display.
+Blue light filters reduce the amount of HEV blue light emitted from these devices from reaching your eyes without affecting the visibility of the display.
 Some are made with thin tempered glass that also protects your device's screen from scratches.

-As mentioned above, computer glasses also can be helpful to reduce blue light exposure from computers and other digital devices.
-These special-purpose glasses are available without an eyeglass prescription if you have no need for vision correction or if you routinely wear contact lenses to correct your eyesight.
+As mentioned above, blue light-blocking computer glasses can also be helpful to reduce blue light exposure from digital devices.
+These special-purpose glasses are available without an eyeglass prescription if you don't need corrective lenses or if you routinely wear contact lenses to correct your eyesight.